 Choose quality materials

-Never choose a low-priced or cheap pergola material as it will not sustain in the long run.
+Never choose a low-priced or cheap pergola material, as it will not last in the long run.

 Your pergola should be of high quality and have a nice design.
 Remember, your pergola can give a curb appeal to your outdoor space.
-So, never compromise on the quality.
+So, don’t ever settle for anything less when it comes to quality.